fireinrain/github-trending/TrendsHist.md

 ## C

+* 【2025-05-24】[jniebuhr / gaggimate](https://github.com/jniebuhr/gaggimate) - This project upgrades a Gaggia espresso machine with smart controls to improve your coffee\-making experience  By adding a display and custom electronics, you can monitor and control the machine more easily
 * 【2025-05-23】[vanilla\-wiiu / vanilla](https://github.com/vanilla-wiiu/vanilla) -
 * 【2025-05-18】[microsoft / documentdb](https://github.com/microsoft/documentdb) - DocumentDB is the open\-source engine powering vCore\-based Azure Cosmos DB for MongoDB  It offers a native implementation of document\-oriented NoSQL database, enabling seamless CRUD operations on BSON data types within a PostgreSQL framework
 * 【2025-05-17】[TEN-framework / ten-framework](https://github.com/TEN-framework/ten-framework) - Open-source framework and platform for building real-time, multimodal, low-latency conversational voice AI agents.
 It features a workflow builder and supports C, C++, Go, Python, JavaScript, and TypeScript.
 TEN also offers ready-to-use extensions for integration with platforms like Dify and Coze.